 A JHT project reaches its completion in one of two ways.
 A two-year project may end after approximately one year, if the TPC/NHC and JHT Directors and the JHT Steering Committee (and/or other designated reviewers) decide, as described above, that insufficient progress has been made to justify continuation of the project into year two.
 A JHT project ends more conventionally with the submission by the principal investigator(s) of a final report at the conclusion of the original agreed-upon project duration.
 Based upon this report, and reports from the JHT staff and from project points of contact at the operational center, the TPC/NHC Director will subsequently make a decision on whether or not operational implementation of the project deliverables will occur.
-Decisions on operational implementation may or may not occur, irrespective of whether metrics for success defined during the JHT-funded project period have been met.
+Decisions on operational implementation are at the sole discretion of the operational center Director.
+Operational implementation may or may not occur, irrespective of whether metrics for success defined during the JHT-funded project period have been met.
 The TPC/NHC Director's decision to implement the new science or technology at the end of the operational demonstration period is based on a cost-benefit analysis that includes consideration of the following four criteria:

-1. Forecast or analysis benefit: expected improvement in operational forecast and/or analysis accuracy

-- 2. Efficiency: adherence to forecaster time constraints and ease of use needs - 3.
+- 1. Forecast or analysis benefit: expected improvement in operational forecast and/or analysis accuracy - 2.
+Efficiency: adherence to forecaster time constraints and ease of use needs - 3.
 Compatibility: IT compatibility with operational hardware, software, data, communications, etc.